urbainvaes/vim-remembrall/README.md

 # Remembrall

-A small pluggin to make it easier to remember mappings.
+A small plugin to make it easier to remember mappings.

 # Installation